 - Application deadline:

-The Scottish Land Fund will support rural communities to become more resilient and sustainable through the ownership and management of land and land assets.
-It will provide practical support and funding to enable local people to work together to develop their ideas and aspirations and plan and complete viable land and land assets acquisition projects.
+The Scottish Land Fund supports rural and urban communities to become more resilient and sustainable through the ownership and management of land and land assets.

-You can apply for grants between £10,000 and £750,000 to fund the purchase of land or land assets.
-You can also request some revenue funding to help with the initial running costs of your project after acquisition.
+You can apply for grants between £10,000 and £1 million to fund the purchase of land or land assets.
+You can also request some revenue funding to help with the cost of developing your proposal or initial running costs of your project after acquisition.